RiV-chain/RiV-mesh/README.md

 ### Caused by:
 IPv6 support is not enabled.
 See the solution: https://github.com/yggdrasil-network/yggdrasil-go/issues/479#issuecomment-519512395

+3. Mesh infinite output in log:
+ Connected SCTP ...
+ Disconnected SCTP ...

+### Caused by:
+Docker interface docker0 is conflicting with SCTP bind process.
+The issue can be resolved by removing docker.

 ## License

 This code is released under the terms of the LGPLv3, but with an added exception